Whitehall Street: History

-Whitehall Street is one of New York's oldest streets, having been built by c.
+Whitehall Street is one of New York City's oldest streets, having been built by c.
 1626, shortly after the Dutch West India Company established New Amsterdam.
 During the Dutch colonial era, part of the street was known as Markvelt or Marckvelt, though the name seems to have only applied to the northern portion.
 Another part of Whitehall Street was also known as Beurs Straat, while the block from Pearl to State Streets was known as Waterside or Lang Straat.
 In the 1640s, numerous settlers were given land grants on Whitehall Street.
 At the intersection of what is now Pearl and Whitehall Streets, Dutch colonial governor Peter Stuyvesant built the Governor's House c.
 1657.
 The British took over New Amsterdam from the Dutch in 1664, and thereafter the building became known as the "Whitehall", for England's seat of government, Whitehall in London.

 In 1676, the street was described as containing "twelve houses of the better class".
 Under the leadership of British colonial governor Edmund Andros, a large semicircular wood-and-stone fortification was built at the southern end of the modern Whitehall Street.
 It was commonly known as the Whitehall Battery.
 There was also a drinking well, "De Riemer's Well" in the center of Whitehall Street near Bridge Street.
 The section between State and Pearl Streets was known as Leisler Street by 1720.
 The entire street had commonly become known as "Whitehall Street" by 1731.

 By 1790, Whitehall Street had assumed its current layout when Government House was built at the northern end of the street.
 The section of Whitehall Street from Bowling Green to State Street was widened and straightened in 1859.

 Modifications to Whitehall Street's traffic patterns were made in the 21st century.
 In 2010, the New York City Department of Transportation announced plans to improve the intersection of Water and Whitehall Streets by creating a painted pedestrian plaza on an underused slip road in the northeast corner of the intersection.
 The block of Whitehall Street from Pearl to Water Streets would also be converted from a two-way street to a northbound-only street, with a painted sidewalk on the eastern side of the block.
 In May 2012, following the successful implementation of the pedestrian plaza between Pearl and Water Streets, additional painted pedestrian spaces were proposed on both sides of Whitehall Street from Pearl Street to Bowling Green.
 These improvements were completed by September 2012.